jayantbhakar/PythonForDS/README.md

 # PythonForDS
-Contains python scripts used in data science
+Contains python scripts used in data science made in Jupyter notebook